OpenZeppelin/nile/README.md

 4. By default Nile works on local, but you can pass `--network mainnet` to deploy directly to a public chain!
 Notice that `mainnet` refers to StarkNet main chain, that's settled on Goerli testnet of Ethereum ([mainnet deployment this month!](https://medium.com/starkware/starknet-alpha-is-coming-to-mainnet-b825829eaf32))

 ### `setup`
-You can find an exemple `env.` file in `example.env`.
+You can find an exemple `.env` file in `example.env`.
 These are private keys only to be used for testing and never in production.

 ```sh
 nile setup PKEY1